Suboxone addiction treatment should start right after the person experiences the first symptoms of addiction.

 - Types of rehabilitation services available

-- You may also consider other factors such as location and accessibility.
+- Consider other factors such as location and accessibility.

 - Duration of Suboxone Addiction and Withdrawal Treatment

 Presently, residential rehabilitation can last from a few weeks to months.
-During this time, you will have an ample opportunity to reclaim your life and become a better person.
+During this time, the patient will have an ample opportunity to reclaim their life and become a better person.

 Suboxone Addiction Treatment Plan: What are the parts of the Plan?
 What is the Role of Each Person involved?